Ramsey Youth Centre and Old Boys F.C.

 The Ramsey Youth Centre and Old Boys F.C., or "The Youthie" is a football club based in Ramsey, Isle of Man.
-They currently play in The Premier Division after being promoted in the 2020/2021 season.
+They currently play in Division Two.
 Their local rivals are Ramsey A.F.C. and Ayre United A.F.C., the other northern clubs.
 The Youthie is also one of the oldest Manx football clubs.

-They play next to the Scoill Ree Gorree school on Lezayre Road.
+They play next to the Bunscoill Rhumsaa school on Lezayre Road.
 They play in a blue and black home strip with a green goalkeeper top, with a red and black away strip with a yellow goalkeeper top.

-As of season 2022/2023 the First Team are coached by Keith Lythgoe with Youthie legend Ray Leech in charge of the combination team.

 After a successive promotion and relegation the club are now back in JCK Division 2.
 The first team are a mixture of youth and experience with Martyn Murphy, Dylan Parish, Tony Corlett and Andy Black amongst the old heads and the youthful talent includes Corey Cassidy, Sean Crawley and Ross Crawford.
 The combination team is very young but are having a great season so far and currently lead the Combination 2 League.